rsvp/chess/README.md

 * Drawing conclusions about your weaknesses can provide a great stimulus to further growth.
 * During a game a player lives on his nerves, and at the same time he must be perfectly composed.
 * During unforced good time, anticipate how events will develop, and take the necessary measures.
+* Early queen moves are disastrous because she is susceptible to panic attacks.
 * Epic games are valuable, not for their moves, but for their manner of thinking.
 * Errors are caused by time pressure, discomfort, tension, distractions, and excessive caution.
 * Even a poor plan is better than no plan at all.